LexingtonSmiles/Penney-Game/README.md

 - run to simulate tests

 ## Contents
-src/: Contains code that is needed to make the project work.
+code/: Contains source code that is needed to make the project work.

 data/: Contains generated files of each deck and seed.

 DataGeneration.md: Explains an explanation of several methods and permutations tested for the first checkpoint of this project: data generation and storage.

-run_tests.py: Generates
+data/run_tests.py: Generates tables and saves them inside the same folder (the code folder)